 Cuba's 7 Wonders

-The inspiration for both Treasure Island and Neverland, Isla de la Juventud is a crocodile laden, pirate haunted piece of paradise off of Cuba's South West coast.
-The island's pristine coral reef and Punta Frances Marine National Park have made it a destination for divers while the pre-columbian cave pictographs near Punta del Este draw archeologists and tourists alike.
-Among the islands must see attractions is Presidio Modelo, a defunct prison that once counted Fidel and Raul Castro among its inmates, that has now been converted into a national monument and museum.
+The inspiration for both Treasure Island and Neverland, Isla de la Juventud is a crocodile laden, a pirate haunted piece of paradise off of Cuba's South West coast.
+The island's pristine coral reef and Punta Frances Marine National Park have made it a destination for divers while the pre-Columbian cave pictographs near Punta del Este draw archeologists and tourists alike.
+Among the islands, must-see attractions are Presidio Modelo, a defunct prison that once counted Fidel and Raul Castro among its inmates, that has now been converted into a national monument and museum.

 The westernmost tip of Cuba, Guanacabibes is home to the unspoiled Parque Nacional Guanahacabibes, a UNESCO Biosphere Reserve.
 Guanacabibes is harder to access than other parts of the country - the only way being a single pothole-heavy road cut through a forest.
 What the region lacks in amenities it more than makes up for in stellar diving, sea turtles and a rugged, blessedly tourist free coastline.